digipres/sandbox/README.md

 DigiPres Sandbox
 =================

 This project makes it possible to play with the tools supported by the [DigiPres Toolbox](https://github.com/digipres/toolbox), running it in the cloud so you can access it via your browser!

+There's a more detailed [introduction to the Sandbox](https://www.digipres.org/workbench/tools/sandbox) on the [DigiPres Workbench](https://github.com/digipres/workbench).

+## Starting up your DigiPres Sandbox

-It works because it takes advantage of [Binder](https://jupyter.org/binder), which was built to support reproducibility in scientific research.
+The Sandbox works because it takes advantage of [Binder](https://jupyter.org/binder), which was built to support reproducibility in scientific research.
 By clicking the button below, you can fire up a remote Linux session with a [Jupyter](https://jupyter.org/) interface, and start experimenting...

 <a href="https://mybinder.org/v2/gh/digipres/sandbox/master" target="_blank" rel="noopener"><img src="https://mybinder.org/badge_logo.svg" style="max-width: 100%;"></a>